AI Writing for Professionals: Boost Productivity With Smarter Emails

 I remember the first time I tried an AI keyboard on my phone.
 I was skeptical, honestly.
 But within about three days, I noticed something weird—I was getting through my inbox way faster than usual, and my emails just sounded... better?
 More professional, but still like me.

 Here's what these tools actually do.
 They analyze your writing in real-time and suggest improvements.
 Not in some annoying, intrusive way—more like having a colleague who's really good with words looking over your shoulder.
-The AI catches grammar mistakes before you send (which has saved me from embarassment more times than I'd like to admit), suggests better word choices, and can even adjust your tone based on who you're writing to.
+The AI catches grammar mistakes before you send (which has saved me from embarrassment more times than I'd like to admit), suggests better word choices, and can even adjust your tone based on who you're writing to.

 What professionals use AI writing for most: